tm-a-t/AvatarEmojiBot/README.md

 # Avatar Emoji Bot

+I rewrote the bot in Folds.
+The source code is now [in the Folds repo.](https://github.com/tm-a-t/folds/tree/main/examples/avatar_emoji_bot)

+---

 ## About

 Avatar Emoji Bot uses the new [custom emoji feature.](https://t.me/CustomEmojiPacks) It generates an emoji pack of group members’ rounded avatars.